Patwan/angular-laravel-spa/readme.md

 * Authentication system whereby a user can login/logout and reset password
 * CRUD functionality for authenticated users.

-## Frontend Installation
-* Clone the frontend folder using **git clone**
-* Run **npm install** which will read all the dependencies defined in the package.json file and automatically install them.
-* Use your favorite IDE and navigate to the **src/app/Services/auth.service.ts** file and set the correct route to hit your backend.
-* Navigate to the **src/app/Services/token.service.ts** file and set the correct route to hit your backend.Used for token services and authentication when signing up.
-* Run **ng serve** to spin up your local server.

-Please check the frontend repo link [here](https://github.com/Patwan/angular-frontend-spa)

 ## Backend Installation
 * Clone the backend folder using **git clone** into your favorite server **nginx** or **apache**